The Lead Fellowship Experience

 Dr. Anne Becker, Dean for Clinical and Academic Affairs, Maude and Lilian Presley Professor of Global Health and Social Medicine

 Dr. Salmaan A. Keshavjee, Professor in the Department of Global Health and Social Medicine and Department of Medicine at Harvard Medical School, and director of Harvard Medical School’s Center for Global Health Delivery–Dubai.

 Dr. Wafaie W. Fawzi, Professor of Population Sciences and Professor of Nutrition, Epidemiology, and Global Health, Harvard T.H.
 Chan School of Public Health, Chair, Department of Global Health and Population, Harvard T.H.
 Chan School of Public Health

 Fellows will have the opportunity to speak at global health events throughout the fellowship period and beyond.
-In previous years, fellows have served as panelists, speakers, topic experts and have been involved in the planning and execution of LEAD fellowship events.
+In previous years, fellows have served as panelists, speakers, topic experts and directed and organized in executing LEAD fellowship events.
 Speaking opportunities will allow the fellow to build networks, showcase their work and enhance their public speaking skills as a leader.

 Fellows will enroll in a variety of Harvard courses, depending on their interests.
-Examples of classes that the LEAD fellows have chosen in cohorts 2019 and 2020 include:
+Examples of classes that the LEAD fellows have chosen in previous cohorts include: